-Among athletes, creatine is considered a miracle cure for increasing performance, muscle growth and regeneration.
-However, it is less known that creatine can also positively influence our sleep.
-Find out here what creatine is all about and why you and your sleep can benefit from creatine supplementation even as a non-athlete.
+Creatine is considered a miracle drug among athletes to increase performance, muscle growth and regeneration.
+However, it is less well known that creatine can also have a positive effect on our sleep.
+Find out here what creatine is all about and why you and your sleep can benefit from a dietary supplement with creatine even if you are not an athlete.

 - What is creatine?